smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/14 - Join Algorithms.md

 *  A hash join is used when large tables are joined, often where an index is not available.
 The hash join builds a hash table in memory and then scans for matches.
 It is the least efficient of the joins.

-Also, there are numerous factors that make tuning complex because there are so many individual items to addressed and so many ways they can interact for better or worse outcomes.
+Also, there are numerous factors that make tuning complex because there are so many individual items to address and so many ways they can interact for better or worse outcomes.
 Factors can include the physical hardware and its configuration, the data model, and the volume of data, along with the traditional use of indexes and statistics, etc.

 ---------------------------------------------------------------------
 ##### Query Parsing